Bobby Roode

 In 2016, he began his WWE career in NXT, where he was a one-time NXT Champion prior to his main roster call-up.
 Roode debuted on SmackDown in August 2017, winning the United States Championship in January 2018, his first championship on the main roster, and he won the Raw Tag Team Championship with partner Chad Gable that December.
-Since 2019, he has held the 24/7 Championship once and has held the Raw and SmackDown Tag Team Championships with partner Dolph Ziggler once each.
-Overall, he is a three-time world champion in professional wrestling.
+He also has held the Raw and SmackDown Tag Team Championships once each with Dolph Ziggler.
+Overall, Roode is a two-time world champion in professional wrestling.

 Professional wrestling career

-Training and independent promotions (1998–2004)
+Independent promotions (1998–2004)

 Roode grew up around an athletic environment playing minor hockey in Peterborough and attended Kenner Collegiate Vocational Institution.
 He was also a stick boy for the OHL's Peterborough Petes and witnessed players such as future NHLers Mike Ricci, Tie Domi, and Chris Pronger train for the local major junior team.

 Roode was trained in his hometown of Peterborough, Ontario by fellow Ontarians Shane Sewell and Sean Morley.
 He completed his training after a year and wrestled his debut match in June 1998 as "Total" Lee Awesome against Pete Rock.
 He then went on to work for various Canadian independent promotions, as well as making appearances for the Puerto Rican promotion, World Wrestling Council (WWC).
 He also went on to work a series of dark matches for World Wrestling Federation/World Wrestling Entertainment (WWF/WWE) between 1998 and 2004 before he was signed by Total Nonstop Action Wrestling (TNA).

 Roode began working for Real Action Wrestling in 2001, where he formed a villainous stable known as The Kardinal Sinners along with Kingman and Mike Hughes as well as part-time members Wildman Gary Williams and The Acadian Giant.
 Roode later rejoined them as a part of their Wrestling Reality show to be aired on The Fight Network, but he was not seen on these episodes due to contractual obligations with TNA.

 While in TNA, Roode also wrestled for BSE Pro in Ontario, Border City Wrestling in Windsor, Ontario and at NWA Shockwave in New Jersey.
 On March 18, 2006, he won the NWA Shockwave Internet Championship from Josh Daniels at an NWAS/New York Wrestling Connection cross-promotional event.
 Eight days later on March 26, Roode won the vacant NWA Shockwave Heavyweight Championship at Disturbing the Peace 2006 in a four-way match.
 Roode held both titles until May 21, when he dropped the Internet title and successfully defended the Heavyweight title against Slyck Wagner Brown.
 Due to the restarting of the company, all of the NWA Cyberspace championships were vacated, including Roode's Heavyweight title.

 Roode performed for the WWF/WWE numerous times between 2001 and 2004.
 He usually appeared in secondary television programs like Jakked/Metal, Sunday Night Heat or Velocity.
 He also wrestled dark matches before Raw and SmackDown.